woodrush/lambdalisp/README.md

 make test-all  # Runs the tests on all of the available interpreters
 ```

+`make test-all` uses a maximum of about 5GB of memory (on the largest program [examples/lambdacraft.cl](examples/lambdacraft.cl), which takes several minutes) and takes about 10 minutes on my machine.

 ### Output Comparison Test
 Runs the programs in `./examples/`.
 Runnable with: